1millionwomentotech/toolkitten/summer-of-code/week-11/day-4.md

 	#endif
 }
 ```
-We can access our asset bundles from any server we may access.
+We can access our AssetBundles from any server we may have access to.
 In our case we can use Github.

 Access the link to download the raw files by right click, copy link address (on the Download Button)